This post may contain affiliate links. Please read our disclosure policy.

 How To Make Peanut Butter Fudge

-These step-by-step photos and instructions help you visualize how to make a small batch of peanut butter fudge.
+These photos and instructions help you visualize how to make a small batch of peanut butter fudge.
 See the recipe box below for ingredient amounts and full recipe instructions.

 foil lining a small baking dish before adding fudge to the dish.